MicrosoftDocs/cpp-docs.it-it/docs/cppcx/wrl/criticalsection-class.md

 ### <a name="parameters"></a>Parametri

 *spincount*<br/>
-Il conteggio di selezione per l'oggetto sezione critica.
+Conteggio rotazione per l'oggetto sezione critica.
 Il valore predefinito è 0.

-### <a name="remarks"></a>Note
+### <a name="remarks"></a>Osservazioni

-Per altre informazioni sulle sezioni critiche e spincounts, vedere la `InitializeCriticalSectionAndSpinCount` funzionare nel `Synchronization` sezione della documentazione di Windows API.
+Per altre informazioni sulle sezioni critiche `InitializeCriticalSectionAndSpinCount` e sul `Synchronization` numero di spincount, vedere la funzione nella sezione documenation dell'API di Windows.For more information about critical sections and spincounts, see the function in the section of the Windows API documenation.

-## <a name="cs"></a>CriticalSection::cs_
+## <a name="criticalsectioncs_"></a><a name="cs"></a>Sezione critica::cs_

 Dichiara un membro dati di sezione critica.